bryanlabra/ArduCam-Snapshot/README.md

 Click **CHOOSE STORAGE** and choose the appropriate device.
 Click **NEXT**.

 When prompted to customize your settings, click **EDIT SETTINGS** and make any adjustments you would like.
 I use this opportunity to set up the wireless internet connection.
+Note: make sure the hostname remains *raspberrypi*

 Click **SAVE** followed by **YES**.
 Click **YES** again to erase and reformat the SD card.